Palestinian stone throwing: Media coverage

 According to Louis J. Salome, newspapers buried reports critical of Israeli shootings of stone-throwers for fear of offending 'powerful Israeli and Jewish interests'.

 Peter Beinart notes that similarities exist between political reactions in Israel and the United States to stone-throwing protests by Ethiopian Israelis and Afro-Americans.
 One condemns the violence, but calls are made to look into and attend to the problems that give rise to such episodes.
 He then asks why Israeli attitudes are different if the stone-throwers are Palestinians.
 In the former instances, he argues, the grievances behind the violence are acknowledged and promises are made to redress them.
-The IDF website brands all Palestinian stone-throwing as 'unprovoked', and as 'threats to the stability of the region', and yet Beinart thinks it absurd to characterize behaviour by 'people who have lived for almost a half-century under military law and without free movement, citizenship or the right to vote,' unprovoked.
+The IDF website brands all Palestinian stone throwing as 'unprovoked', and as 'threats to the stability of the region', and yet Beinart thinks it absurd to characterize behaviour by 'people who have lived for almost a half-century under military law and without free movement, citizenship or the right to vote,' unprovoked.

 Statistics

 According to IDFG statistics, since 2004 an average of 4,066 stone throwing incidents are observed annually.
 The peak year was 2005, with 4,371 incidents.
 The lowest incidence was registered in 2007, when 3,501 events involving the throwing of stones at soldiers and passing cars were registered.

 According to the Israeli police, in 2013 7,886 events of stone throwing were recorded in comparison to 18,726 of such events in 2014.

+According to Israel's statistics, no IDF soldiers have died as a result of Palestinian stone throwing.

-B'Tselem has asked the authorities to supply the relevant statistics for injuries sustained by this activity but these are not drawn up.
+B'Tselem has asked the authorities to supply the relevant statistics for injuries sustained by this activity, but it was reported that the data is not collected.